bestsamuel/bestsamuel/README.md

 # About Me:
-<br>Masters Student at Cornell University.
-Incoming SDE Intern at Amazon<br>
+Masters Student at Cornell University.
+Incoming SDE Intern at Amazon

 ## Socials: